-- Assumptions around spending levels for both revenue and capital purposes; - Assumptions around internally and locally driven income levels, such as car parking, planning fees and investment returns;

-- A council tax increase of £4.95 for a Band D property for both the financial years 2022/23 and 2023/24 and council tax income included at the level calculated for the budget for each year. - Business Rates income included at the level determined in the NNDR1 for both years. - All known grant income included at the level notified to the Council.
+- Assumptions around spending levels for both revenue and capital purposes; - Assumptions around internally and locally driven income levels, such as car parking, planning fees and investment returns; - A council tax increase of £4.95 for a Band D property for both the financial years 2023/24 and 2024/25 and council tax income included at the level calculated for the budget for each year. - Business Rates income included at the level determined in the NNDR1 for both years. - All known grant income included at the level notified to the Council.

-The final Financial Settlement figures for both 2023/24 and 2024/25 were announced in good time to include in the final Budget reports to full Council each year.
+The final Financial Settlement figures for 2025/26 were announced in good time to include in the final Budget reports to full Council each year.
 So all central government funding figures are now known.

-Financial risk management is also routinely considered which is documented within the 2023/24 Cabinet budget papers for the Cabinet meeting on 6 February 2023, and within the 2024/25 Cabinet budget papers for the Cabinet meeting on 5 February 2024.
+Financial risk management is also routinely considered which is documented within the 2025/26 Cabinet budget papers\for the Cabinet meeting on 3 February 2025.